What do I mean when I ask which is better – website design or conversion…

 Creating an effective About page can be difficult.

-It has to serve several purposes.
-These include convincing potential clients to do business with you, showing your brand mission and vision, and so much more.
+It has to serve several purposes including convincing potential clients to do business with you and showing your brand mission and vision.

 On top of all that, it has to be short and to the point.

 So, how exactly do you create an ideal page for your website?

 In this blog post, we will discuss tweaks you can make to your existing About page.
 You can implement these changes on your own without professional assistance.

 If you think your About page should be all about you, you would be wrong.